-Gov. Kasich's website hacked
+Gov. John Kasich, Maryland county websites hacked with ISIS message

 "I Love Islamic state," it said.

-A group calling itself Team System DZ, apparently hacked numerous state websites, including first lady Karen Kasich's website and the Ohio Department of Rehabilitation and Corrections website.
+Along with the governor's site, a group calling itself Team System DZ, apparently hacked numerous other state websites, including first lady Karen Kasich's website and the Ohio Department of Rehabilitation and Corrections website.

 Those pages displayed the same message that Kasich's did.
 In addition to the pro-ISIS language, a line appeared on each page that said "Hacked by Team System DZ."

 Kasich's staff said Sunday that they were aware of the hack and working to resolve the issue.
 They'd been working on the hack on the Department of Rehabilitation and Corrections website when they were alerted to their own hack.